 Correcting Astigmatism: Eyeglasses and Contact Lenses

 Astigmatism is a prevalent vision issue that occurs when the cornea or lens of the eye is irregularly shaped.
 It is estimated that over 1 out of every 3 adults over 20 have astigmatism.
 It results in blurred or distorted vision, and can be corrected with eyeglasses or contact lenses.
-As a trusted optometrist in Olympia, we have helped countless patients with astigmatism, and we have helped them achieve clear vision through the use of corrective lenses.

-Correcting Astigmatism: Eyeglasses and Contact Lenses in Olympia
+Correcting Astigmatism: Eyeglasses and Contact Lenses Optometrist

 Eyeglasses and contact lenses are two common ways to correct astigmatism.
 Eyeglasses have been used for centuries to improve vision, and they remain a popular choice for correcting astigmatism.
 They work by compensating for the irregular shape of the cornea or lens, and redirecting light to focus properly on the retina.
 Contact lenses, on the other hand, are worn directly on the eye and have become increasingly popular over the years due to their convenience and comfort.